Rafiya1199/Job-Simulations/Software Engineering/README.md

+# Project 1: AWS APAC's Solutions Architecture Job Simulation

-I just completed AWS APAC's Solutions Architecture on Forage.
+I completed AWS APAC's Solutions Architecture on Forage.
 In the simulation I:

 1. Designed a simple and scalable hosting architecture based on Elastic Beanstalk for a client experiencing significant growth and slow response times.